polettix/dibs/README.md

 - `ref`: the ref to checkout.
 It's possible to set a branch or pin a specific hash/tag for better tracking and reproducibility.

-- `subpath`: set the path inside the git repo where the dibspack can be found.
+- `path`: set the path inside the git repo where the dibspack can be found.
   A git repository might contain multiple dibspack, each in a sub-directory;
   in this case, this parameter allows selecting the right one.
 See an example in [dibspack-basic][].